Germany’s Economic Security and Technology

 The German research community must balance screening for infiltration risks with a continued commitment to openness to global researchers, including those from China and Russia.
 In the United States, the crackdown on Chinese researchers has led to reputational and strategic damage to the country’s attractiveness as a research and innovation hub.
 As Germany – and the EU more broadly – reevaluate international participation in research, German academic institutions and BMBF guidance must remain centered on due diligence, respect for human rights, rule of law, proportionality, and an open German research environment.

 Work with allies to create a 21st-century Multilateral Technology Control Committee.
 The new body would systematize information sharing and coordination on restricted access to strategic technology by authoritarian states like Russia and China.
 This body could be incubated in the TTC or G7 with potential docking mechanisms for other consolidated democracies like Australia and New Zealand.
 Its remit should include information-sharing dashboards and recommendations for dual-use import and export controls for critical technology, investment screening, trustworthy vendors, and research protection.
-Concerning imports, particular attention should be paid to AI-powered surveillance equipment used in smart cities, digital services, and hardware.
+Concerning imports, particular attention should be paid to AI-powered surveillance technology used in smart cities, digital services, and hardware.
 The committee could also work to level export, investment, and IP restrictions on cyber players that sell their wares to authoritarian regimes that surveil their citizens and undermine human rights.
-These players include Israel’s NSO, which produced the notorious Pegasus spyware, and North Macedonia’s Cytrox, developer of Predator spyware.
+These players include Israel’s NSO, which produced the notorious Pegasus spyware, and North Macedonia’s Cytrox, developer of the Predator spyware.

-Create Foreign Direct Product Rule- and “Entity List” Instruments for Germany.
-The US foreign direct product rule permits restricting technology exports if they were made in the United States or contain American equipment, tools, software, or proprietary IP.
+Create Foreign-Direct Product Rule- and “Entity-List” Instruments for Germany.
+The US Foreign-Direct Product Rule permits restricting technology exports if they were made in the United States or contain American equipment, tools, software, or proprietary IP.
 Most crucial technological choke points in Europe are elsewhere, but Germany has many key, hidden levers in high-tech value chains.
 Moreover, such instruments would help Germany to prepare in anticipation of future potential chokepoints in quantum technology and biotech where Germany could have important niche supply chain capabilities.

 Start an action-oriented policy debate on research and outbound investment governance.
 The BMWK has begun to evaluate proper screening mechanisms and to consider ending incentives for investment in production, R&D, or joint ventures in authoritarian states that could lead to illicit technology transfer.
-With its EU and NATO partners, Germany should examine options for evaluating investment by autocracies without endangering open markets.
+With its EU and NATO partners, Germany should examine options for evaluating investment in autocracies without endangering open markets.
 The BMBF should prepare for EU action in these areas by creating guidelines and making them publicly available.

 Expand trustworthiness assessments beyond 5G equipment.
 Germany’s National Security Strategy should permit more development of national instruments that invoke political and security considerations for trustworthy sourcing of technology.
-These instruments should go beyond the stipulations of the IT Security Law 2.0 and the EU Toolbox for 5G Cybersecurity and apply to areas including smart-city, smart-grid, and satellite technology.
+These instruments should go beyond the stipulations of the IT Security Law 2.0 and the EU Toolbox for 5G Cybersecurity and apply to areas including smart city, smart grid, and satellite technology.
 Such integration has been standard in US policy but is now seen in the United Kingdom’s 2021 Integrated Review of Foreign Policy, Defence, Security and International Development, and in Japanese economic security policy.
 Funding should be made available for assessing hidden economic and security externalities of relying on untrusted vendors.
-These externalities include “rip and replacement” of core technology in 5G/6G and smart-city critical infrastructure, and in screening and surveillance technology procured by cities and the Länder.
+These externalities include “rip and replacement” of core technology in 5G/6G and smart city critical infrastructure, and in screening and surveillance technology procured by cities and the Länder.

 Encourage European participation in emerging Indo-Pacific technology access and control arrangements.
 Greater strategic convergence between Europe and other democratic actors is key to creating a robust, reliable market for critical technologies.
 Through the EU, Germany should push for Europe to pursue more geo-economic and technological engagement with the Indo-Pacific.
 The EU could participate in the burgeoning cooperation among democratic semiconductor production powerhouses, such as the United States, Taiwan, Japan, and South Korea (see the nascent Chip 4 Alliance).
-In this forum, the EU could help secure free movement of chip design, IP, and production, and help set access rules that hinder illicit technology and IP transfer.
+In this forum, the EU could help secure free movement of chip design, IP, and production, and co-shape access rules that hinder illicit technology and IP transfer.